jaz303/terrier/README.md

 #### `terrier(html, [options])`

-Converts `html` into a DOM node and plucks all nested elements with the `data-pluck` attribute, inserting them into a dictionary keyed by the value of `data-pluck`.
+Converts `html` into a DOM node and plucks all nested elements with the `data-pluck` attribute, inserting them into a dictionary keyed by said value of `[data-pluck]`.

 `[data-pluck]` may contain a list of whitespace separated values; in this case a key for each distinct value will be created in the output dictionary.
 Where a key is suffixed with `[]`, e.g. `people[]`, multiple plucked elements sharing the same key will be collected into an array.